A machine learning route between band mapping and band structure: Discussion

 \subsection{Authors contributions}

 R.P.X. and R.E. conceived the project.
-S.D. and Sa.B. performed the photoemission band mapping experiment.
-M.Z., M.D. and C.C. performed the DFT band structure calculations.
-R.P.X. processed the raw data, devised the band structure digitization and algorithm validation schemes.
-V.S. designed and implemented the machine learning algorithm under the supervision of St.B. and B.S. with inputs from R.P.X..
-R.P.X., V.S. and M.Z. co-wrote the first draft of the manuscript.
+The photoemission band mapping experiments were supervised by L.R., R.E., and M.W..
+S.D. and Sa.B. acquired the data on WSe$_2$, M.D. acquired the data on Bi$_2$Te$_2$Se and Au(111).
+M.Z., M.D., and C.C. performed the DFT band structure calculations.
+R.P.X. and M.D. processed the raw data.
+R.P.X. devised the band structure digitization, algorithm validation schemes, metrics, and performed computational benchmarking.
+V.S. designed and implemented the machine learning algorithm under the supervision of St.B. and B.S. along with inputs from R.P.X..
+R.P.X., V.S. co-wrote the first draft of the manuscript with contributions from M.Z. and M.D..
 All authors contributed to discussion and revision of the manuscript to its final version.